Architect Degree Apprenticeship

 This module enables apprentices to develop their understanding of the nature and context of architectural practice, focusing on how environmental principles, strategies and technologies inform the design and development of buildings.
 During their time in practice, apprentices will be more aware of the range of skills and knowledge that inform the design and construction of buildings, and of the different professions that contribute to this process.

-Apprentices must apply this knowledge in the critical appraisal of a building case study of their choice that draws upon the experience gained from practical experience, and the knowledge obtained from distance-based learning via the Moodle platform.
+Apprentices must apply this knowledge in the critical appraisal of a building case study of their choice.

 Live design studio (30 credits)

 The module brief is flexibly set to allow apprentices the opportunity to develop a relevant research outcome into a comprehensive project, provided it meets given criteria for complexity and scale of project.
 This option enables apprentices to explore outcomes of a practice research study with a live client.
-An alternative comprehensive design studio will be offered to all students for whom a research led design is not feasible/possible.
+If a research-led design is not feasible for apprentices, then an alternative comprehensive design studio is offered.

 Apprentices will identify a site, brief and typology emerging from their research study, with the aim of continuing live practice investigative work, drawing learning from continued practice and client engagement as the design develops.